 6. Arrival of the Queen of Sheba – George Frideric Handel

 Another upbeat piece taken from a larger choral work.
 This was originally played by an orchestra.
 It’s fast and jolly and is a Classic FM favourite.
+For organists – please see our organ performance tutorial on Arrival of the Queen of Sheba.

 B. Organ Music for Signing of the Registers